yursha/howtos/mgmt-robustness.md

-Check funtion and class invariants in code (precondition & postcondition checking).
+Check function and class invariants in code (precondition & postcondition checking).